ozum/allowed-fields/README.md

 # Description

-This module lets developer define white listed and blacklisted database fields and provides a function to check whether given field is allowed.
+This module lets developer define white listed and black listed database fields and provides a function to check whether given field is allowed.

 # Synopsis